ProcessEight/m23-example-modules/htdocs/app/code/ProcessEight/ModuleManager/README.md

 ## Add a new stage
 See `\ProcessEight\ModuleManager\Model\Stage\CreateFolderStage` for a complete example.

+Each stage should be responsible for the data it needs to work.

 A Stage must have two methods:

 ### `__invoke``
 Which is called whenever the pipeline is processed.

 The `__invoke` method has one parameter, `array $payload`.
 The payload contains data which must be accessible in all Stages/Pipelines (e.g. The `is_valid` validation flag).

+Values which need to be passed from stage to stage should be added to the payload array.

 ### `processStage`
 This is where the business logic of the Stage is executed.